 I was invited to try the Heartfulness Meditation program thanks to a friend, and it was a game changer for me.
 Though I still don’t enjoy guided meditation from online tapes, in person it is a different story.

-There were a lot of wonderful things that I learned and continue to learn from participating in these group meditations, and I will talk in more detail in due course of time.
-But I want to say, that if you sit in a group and meditate, you are more likely to go deeper and be less ‘in thoughts’.
+There were a lot of wonderful things that I learned and continue to learn from participating in these group meditations.
+One major observation being, that if you sit in a group and meditate, you are more likely to go deeper and be less ‘in thoughts’.

 If there are any group meditation programs near you, go for them!
-They are great for anyone that is struggling to meditate on their own, or alternatively needs a space to share their spiritual journey without judgement. 🙂
+They are great for anyone that is struggling to meditate on their own or alternatively needs a space to share their spiritual journey without judgment. 🙂

 In summary, I was basically a waking, walking experiment, always trying to find the right mix, the right ingredients to happiness.
 I was rapidly adopting new techniques and letting them go.
 I was peaceful until I was not.